AI Usage Policy

 Description

-What this parameter measures
+What does this parameter measure?

-How to fix common issues
+How do you fix common issues?

-- Publish a dedicated policy page and link to it from your footer using a recognized path such as
+- Publish a dedicated policy page and link it from your footer using a recognized path such as

 /ai-policy,/ai-usage, or/ai-terms. - Add a machine-readable declaration at